playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 # Sharing Data Storage Methods

-The first step to sharing component logic between multiple components is sharing data storage mechanisms.
+The first step of creating composable shared logic is to create a way to store data in an instance of the logic:

-This doesn't mean that we're going to be sharing data between mutliple components: we won't be.

-Instead, we're going to be providing some logic that allows a consistent set of data every time you create a new component that extends this shared logic.

 <!-- tabs:start -->